 - The infusion of selected liaisons in key positions.

 Effectively communicating the commander’s intent is another point to highlight.
 Mattis wouldn’t issue concrete orders to his subordinate officers.
-He would, instead, say what he wished to achieve, and it was up to the officers to make it happen.
+He would, instead, say what he wished to achieve, and it was up to the officers to make it happen — juxtapose this approach with the macromanaging that often takes place in the military.
 In doing so, Mattis cultivated and encouraged an environment of intellectual and aggressive leadership the enemy found hard to oppose.
-The German Army used a similar approach in WWII.
-Everyone hates micromanaging.
+His approach was similar to the German Army’s during WWII.
+Everyone hates micromanaging except the micromanagers.